 The exterior and interior looks somewhat like a turnip, but it has a lot of celery/parsnip vibes in the smell and taste.

-To prepare, you clean up, cut off the knobby bits, peel and carefully cut into chunks; basically, prepare it like you would a turnip or some beets.
-This is a great guide that you may find useful.
+To prepare, you clean up, cut off the knobby bits, peel, and carefully cut into chunks; basically, prepare it like you would a turnip or some beets.

 You should definitely consider adding this veggie to your menu soon and, if ya do, I’d love to hear how you enjoy it!